SabrinaHilmer/driverslogbook/README.md

 If all tests are accurate, you may import the managed solution to your production environment.

+# download
+To download the solution, click on the latest release on the right-side and click on the managed .ZIP folder to download.

 # features
 This solution includes the following:
 - Add cars